Stephen Poloz

-Stephen S. Poloz OC (born 1955) is a Canadian banker and was the ninth governor of the Bank of Canada.
+Stephen Shawn Poloz OC (born 1955) is a Canadian banker who served as the ninth governor of the Bank of Canada from 2013 to 2020.
 He is also a member of the board of directors for the Bank for International Settlements.

 Background

 Poloz was born in Oshawa, the son of a mould maker.
-His father is of Ukrainian and Polish descent, and his mother is of English and Scottish ancestry, and a descendant of George Stephen, 1st Baron Mount Stephen.
+His father is of Ukrainian and Polish descent, and his mother is of English and Scottish ancestry, and a relative of George Stephen, 1st Baron Mount Stephen.
 Poloz holds a Bachelor of Arts degree in economics from Queen's University and Master of Arts and Doctor of Philosophy degrees in economics from the University of Western Ontario.
 He is also a graduate of Columbia University's senior executive program and is a Certified International Trade Professional.
 His doctoral thesis was on currency movements.

 Education

 Stephen Poloz received his bachelor's degree in 1978 from the Queen's University at Kingston, Canada.
 He majored in economics.
 He received his master's degree in economics in 1979 from the University of Western Ontario, and then a PhD in economics in 1982 from the same institution.

 In 2017, Trent University Durham GTA awarded Poloz an honorary PhD degree.